-For most adults, owning a home can be a big and difficult decision.
-To live in the average $300,000 houses, people either save for years, or get a mortgage and spend decades paying it off.
-But this 13-year-old boy Luke built his house completely on his own, with just $1500!
-How he did it?
+For many adults, owning a home can be a big and difficult decision.
+To live in the average $300,000 houses, people either save for years or apply for mortgage loans and spend decades paying it off.
+But this 13-year-old boy called Luke built his house completely on his own, with just $1500!
+Read on to see how he did that.

-School summers in Dubuque, Iowa were quite long.
-Luke Thill started getting bored and wanted something to do.
-While browsing Youtube, several videos about “Tiny Houses” caught his eye.
-This kind of home can satisfy all the needs of a regular sized house, but in a tiny package.
-He decided instantly that was what he wanted.
+School summers in Dubuque, Iowa were extraordinarily long, so Luke Thill started getting bored and wanted something to do.
+While glancing over Youtube, several videos about “Tiny Houses” caught his eye.
+This kind of home can meet all the needs of a regular sized house, but in a tiny package, and Luke decided instantly that was what he wanted.

-After all, a 13 years-old boy was supposed to play video games or hang out with friends.
-Pulling all the resources to build a house didn’t sound like what Luke could do.
-To get things started, he turned to his parents for help, who gave him guidance and left the rest to him.
+After all, a 13 years-old boy was supposed to hang out with friends or play video games, and pulling all the resources to build a house didn’t sound like what Luke could do.
+To get things started, he turned to his parents for help and advice, who gave him guidance and left the rest to him.

 Money mattered for Luke’s dream project.
 To get enough funds, our brave little boy chose to mow lawns, clean out garages and do other chores.
 As the saying goes, where there is a will, there’s a way.
 Luke saved any penny he could and raised $1500 at last!